 Of course, it can seem overwhelming to save up enough money to fund your small business.
 Luckily, there are easy ways to manage your money.
-Switching a SoFi Money®, for example, allows you to spend, save, and earn all in one place—all with no account fees (subject to change).
+Switching a SoFi Checking and Savings®, for example, allows you to spend, save, and earn all in one place—all with no account fees (subject to change).

 Using SoFi Invest allows you to make an investment plan that meets your goals, whether that’s buying a building for your new tote bag-making enterprise or covering the full startup costs of your new photography app.
 Whatever your goals, SoFi Invest can help you get there quicker.

 Every business is different, but SoFi can help you leverage your money so that you can be the boss, CEO, and primary investor in your dream.
 Learn more about how SoFi can help you tackle your small business startup costs.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.